Flags and Colours Part 1a: Heraldry

 Looking at Sir John Gell's colour on display at the National Army Museum we can see that the designs were stitched on.
 There is some evidence that designs were sometimes painted on to flags.

 Regiments of horse carried cornets which were small (about two feet square) square flags attached to what can only be described as lances.
-The intricate designs were embroidered.
+The intricate designs were embroidered or painted.

 Regiments of dragoons carried guidons, small swallow tailed flags that were most likely a similar size to cornets.
 (Although at the time they weren't called guidons, they were called cornets of dragoons.
 But we'll stick with guidons as nobody will have a clue what you are talking about if you start calling them cornets of dragoons, whereas guidon is a widely understood shape and size of cavalry flag.)